Abhilashareddy/18CSL38/README.md

 # Course 18CSL37 Lab Programs

-These programs are part of Course "Data Structures and Applications Laboratory" with C Language prescribed by VTU (Visvesvaraya Technological University) 2018 Scheme
+These programs are part of the Course "Data Structures and Applications Laboratory" with C Language prescribed by VTU (Visvesvaraya Technological University) 2018 Scheme